MrBartusek/corkus.py/README.md

 # Corkus.py ⚙️

-Asynchronous modern, feature-rich and easy to use Python wrapper for [Public Wynncraft API](https://docs.wynncraft.com).
+Asynchronous, feature-rich and easy to use Python wrapper for [Public Wynncraft API](https://docs.wynncraft.com).

 ## Key Features

 - Asynchronous API using `async` and `await`
 - Easy to use with an object oriented design and `fetch` functions
-- ≈ 90% coverage of the Wynncraft API as of now
+- ≈ 95% coverage of the Wynncraft API as of now
 - Proper rate limit handling
 - Responses caching